 You’ll know that you’ve been automatically enrolled if you get your Medicare card in the mail 3 months before you turn 65 or during your 25th month of disability.

 If you’re not auto enrolled, you can sign up during your Initial Enrollment Period (IEP).
-Your IEP lasts 7 months and is made up of the 3 months before and after your 65th birthday and your birthday month.
+Your IEP lasts 7 months and is made up of the three months before and after your 65th birthday and your birthday month.
 You can also sign up for Medicare Part A and Part B during the General Enrollment Period (GEP), which runs from January 1 to March 31 each year.
 Another difference between Medicare Part A and B is that if you don’t sign up for Part B during your IEP, you will most likely pay a late enrollment penalty for the entire time you have Part B coverage.

 Medicare Special Enrollment Periods

 Outside of the IEP and GEP, you can also enroll in Medicare Parts A and B (as well as the other Medicare parts) during Special Enrollment Periods (SEPS) if you experience a qualifying life event.
 There are several types of life events that qualify as SEPs for Original Medicare and SEPs for Medicare Part C and Part D. Some examples are below.

 What Is Medicare Part C?

 The first thing to know about Medicare Part C, also called Medicare Advantage, is that it includes both Medicare Part A and Part B benefits (except hospice care, but Original Medicare covers that for people with Medicare Advantage).
 Plans also include additional benefits, such as nursing home and assisted living facility care, prescription drugs, vision, hearing, and dental coverage.
 In most cases, Medicare Advantage plans have in-network doctors you can visit to pay a lower cost.
 But you can go out of network and pay more if you have a plan such as a Medicare Advantage PPO.

 Enrolling in Medicare Part C